What is the Best Conservatory Roof Material?

 You won’t need to worry about choosing the best conservatory roof material with this system.
 Full-height glazing can be integrated into the tiled area of the roof; if you prefer, Velux windows can be inserted instead.
 Internally Ultraroof creates an environment that’s filled with light and is warm and comfortable – turning your conservatory into an everyday room.

 Inherently flexible, this is a logical alternative to the Ultraroof Replacement roof.
-The Livinroof allows for the introduction of shaped glazing instead absolutely anywhere in the roof creating a stunning and unique design with light exactly where you need it..
-Within, an insulated pelmet completes that all-important real room feel and contributes toward an overall U-value of 0.16.
+The Livinroof allows for the introduction of shaped glazing instead absolutely anywhere in the roof creating a stunning and unique design with light exactly where you need it.
+An insulated pelmet completes that all-important real room feel and contributes toward an overall U-value of 0.16.

 Looking for the best conservatory roof material?
 Do you want a product that is predominantly glass-based and which will block out most solar rays, while rewarding you with a thermally efficient room capable of achieving a U-value of 1.0?
 Using the Classic Roof as the foundation for its design, our Performance Glass Replacement roof will meet your expectations.